Ricardo Raineri

-Ricardo Jorge Raineri Bernain (born November 25, 1961) is an economist, academic, researcher, consultant, and politician.
-On February 9, 2010, Chile's current President Sebastián Piñera nominated him to the Ministry of Energy.
+Ricardo Jorge Raineri Bernain (born 25 November 1961) is an economist, academic, researcher, consultant, and politician.
+On February 9, 2010, Chile's then President Sebastián Piñera nominated him to the Ministry of Energy.

 Biography

 Raineri completed his studies at the Adventist high school in Santiago, Chile.
 He went on to major in Business at the Pontifical Catholic University of Chile in 1987.
 He completed his Masters of Arts in 1991 and Ph.D. in 1993 at the University of Minnesota.
 His studies concentrated on industrial organization and regulation, and monetary economics.
 He is married and the father of three children.